knz/reg/reg.rst

   - the label of the function,
   - the current supply,
-  - the amount of supply added/substracted on the input stream since the last status record,
-  - the amount of supply substracted by the process execution since the last status record,
+  - the amount of supply change since the last status record,

 - the number of threads harnessed,
 - for each thread harnessed: